 Hepatitis b adult vaccine Side Effects

-Some side effects of hepatitis b adult vaccine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for hepatitis b adult vaccine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to hepatitis b adult vaccine: intramuscular suspension

 In addition to its needed effects, some unwanted effects may be caused by hepatitis b adult vaccine.
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking hepatitis b adult vaccine, check with your doctor or nurse immediately:More common

 - Fever of 37.7 degrees C (100 degrees F) or higher